easyuc/EasyUC/uc-dsl/README.md

 in [an EasyCrypt theory](KeysExponentsAndPlainTexts.ec).

 The OCaml code for a lexer and parser of the DSL can be found in the subdirectory [`src`](src).
+The software is still under development.
 A translator into EasyCrypt is yet to be written.
 To build the DSL tool, `ucdsl`, see the instructions in the subdirectory `src`.
 The executable will then be in the `bin` subdirectory.
+Run `ucdsl -help` for information about how to invoke the tool.